-- 1. Be familiar with a broad spectrum of cognitive behavioral theories and principles. - 2.
-Be able to conceptualize cases from a cognitive behavioral perspective with a clear theory and evidence-based underpinning. - 3.
-Be able to conduct appropriate treatment planning in consideration of client goals, diagnosis, strengths and challenges. - 4.
-Be able to intervene therapeutically and empathically with clients from a cognitive behavioral perspective.

-- 5. Be knowledgeable of the research on the strengths & weaknesses of CBT. - 6.
-Be able to demonstrate cultural competency in case applications consistent with CBT.
+- 1. Identify a broad spectrum of psychoanalytic theories and principles. - 2.
+Discuss cases from the theory and evidence-based underpinning of the psychoanalytic perspectives. - 3.
+Conduct appropriate treatment planning in consideration of patient goals, diagnosis, ego strengths, and challenges consistent with psychoanalytic perspectives. - 4.
+Intervene therapeutically and empathically with clients utilizing a psychodynamic framework. - 5.
+Describe the research on the strengths and weaknesses of psychodynamic theories and practice. - 6.
+Demonstrate cultural competency in case applications consistent with psychodynamic theory and practice.